JasperVanEsveld/discordeno-audio-plugin/README.md

 This plugin enables your bot to send and receive audio.
 Play either local files or stream straight from YouTube using [ytdl-core](https://github.com/DjDeveloperr/ytdl_core).
+Or create your own audio sources!

-No external plugins like FFMPEG needed.
+No external plugins like FFMPEG required!

 ## Enable Audio usage